MahjongPantheon/pantheon/README.md

   - Frey database password: `pgpass`

 **Mimir** and **Frey** use [twirp](https://github.com/twitchtv/twirp) interface to communicate with other services.
 See protocol description files in `Common` folder.
+Please note:
+- If you change the protocols, you should run `make proto_gen` in root repo folder to regenerate all protocol related code.
+- You always should change the proto files and never should change the generated code by hand.

 #### Email agent